University of Washington School of Dentistry

 The University of Washington School of Dentistry is the dental school of the University of Washington in Seattle.
-It is the only school of dentistry in the state of Washington.
+It is one of two dental schools in the state of Washington.
 The school emphasizes research in anxiety, orofacial pain, tissue repair and regeneration, immune response to bacteria, and practice based research.

 Federal grants

 In 2015, the University of Washington School of Dentistry was ranked 21st out of 48 dental schools receiving federal grants from the National Institute of Dental and Craniofacial Research.